 - Protection: Children clearly want to be safe online.
 Their concerns include grooming and kidnapping (“We should not show our location.
 Anyone can track you.
 We should not trust anyone on the internet.
 We should not add strangers on the internet,” a child in Pakistan said).
 But they also seem to be aware of the more common social-emotional risks: “Internet violence is a type of psychological violence via messages, social media etc.,” said a 13-year-old girl in Croatia.
 “It is a lot worse than physical violence, because it leaves much deeper scars.”

 - Health.
 This report suggests that young people all over the world are well aware of both the negatives and the positives of being online.
 They have internalized well-publicized concerns about negative media effects: “Spending too much time on the internet causes people to not play, not socialize with parents and friends, and causes lack of sleep and mental illness,” a 13-year-old Brazilian girl told the researchers.
 On the other hand, “many children said access to digital technology helps them maintain their health, as they can seek information online, particularly about taboo subjects that they are uncomfortable discussing with parents and adults,” the authors write.
-Based on their report, children’s view align well with the latest research in my country on “Social Media and Youth Wellbeing,” so parents and educators might want to sync up with that too.
+Based on their report, children’s views align well with the latest research in the US on “Social Media and Youth Wellbeing,” so parents and educators might want to sync up with that too.

 - General Comment 25’s full text can be downloaded here, and its Explanatory Notes, with “tangible, real-world examples which illuminate [its] provisions” here.